helvete/gitlab_composer_token_handler/README.md

 # gitlab_composer_token_handler

-The reasons for creating this tool is:
+The reasons for creating this tool are:

 * gitlab deploy tokens can be generated per repository only (cannot be shared between more repositories)
 * composer cannot declare repo-specific basic auth (at least for `gitlab`)